TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 62 - 8/27 (Monday)
 Thankfully I had taken today off so I was able to spend all day working on Project 5.
 This has to be the most difficult one so far only because there are so many parts to this one.
 I think I have it mostly responsive (although there are definitely some questionable areas) and accessibility is there a little bit but at least the Service Worker is working.
 So I just submitted it to see what they would say.
 I'm almost positive this will be sent back to me.

+### Day 63 - 8/28 (Tuesday)
+Received my project back with some comments.
+So tonight I went through each item one by one.
+For example, I left out the alt text for the images.
+So I have that in there now.
+Also I had to correct one of the ARIA roles.
+And finally my `sw.js` file was missing a few things in the fetch area.
+But, all corrected and now resubmitted.
+Fingers crossed.